DelNov/T-Flows/readme.md

 ## Minimum software requirements

+The bare minimum to get T-Flows running entails:

 - make utility
 - Fortran 2008 compiler
 - standard C compiler

 T-Flows is almost entirely written in Fortran 2008 (only one function is written in C) and the compilation is controlled by makefiles.
 So, the the requirements listed above are a bare minimum for you to start using the code.
+t
 Although there is, in principle, no restriction on the operating system on which you can use T-Flows, its natural habitat is Linux, as we develop test it on Linux, and Linux meets the minimum software requirements either _out of the box_, or with minimum installation effort.

 <div class="alert alert-info">
   <i class="fas fa-info-circle"></i> <strong>Note:</strong> We do not specify the minimum version for any of the required or recommended software.
 We believe that if you are reading these pages, you do have access to a relatively recent hardware which also implies an up to date operating system and the associated tools.
 </div>

 ## Highly desirable software requirements

+Although without meeting the minimum software requirements listed above you will not get anywhere, they alone will not get you very far either.
+To make a practical use of T-Flows, it is highly desirable that you also have the following:

 - [GMSH](https://gmsh.info)
 - any other free or commercial mesh generator exporting ANSYS' .msh format